-E. A staff report concerning the historic resource under consideration for placement or deletion from the Register shall be provided to the Commission.
-The report shall address the significance and integrity of the historic resource as it relates to the designation criteria, provide other relevant information, and include a recommendation concerning the application and the basis therefore.
-The staff report shall also state whether the owners of the property have consented or withheld consent to the proposed action.
+B. A staff report concerning the historic resource under consideration for placement or deletion from the Register shall be provided to the Commission.
+The report shall address the significance and integrity of the historic resource(s) as it relates to the designation criteria, provide other relevant information, and include a recommendation concerning the application and the basis therefore.
+The staff report shall also state whether the owner(s) of the property supports or objects to the proposed action.